CoderElectronics/FlowFlight/README.md

 ## News

-Currently working on the first official release of EmuFlight.
+Currently working on the first official release of FlowFlight.
 To get the latest updates as well as support from us, you can join our discord at <https://discord.gg/gdP9CwE>.

 ## Features

-EmuFlight has some of the following features:
+FlowFlight has some of the following features:

 * Multi-color RGB LED strip support (each LED can be a different color using variable length WS2811 Addressable RGB strips - use for Orientation Indicators, Low Battery Warning, Flight Mode Status, Initialization Troubleshooting, etc)
 * DShot (150, 300, 600, 1200, 2400, 4800), Multishot, and Oneshot (125 and 42) motor protocol support